MarcWeber/tsmono/README.md

 ROADMAP / TODO:
 ===============

+  [ ] xxhashjs requires webpack.ProvidePlugin({"buffer": ["buffer","Buffer"]})
+      find a way to collect all of this shimming so that it can be used by webpack or other tools automatically.

+      Eg wirte shim.json or such merging all shimmings from all packages

   [ ] completion for vscode & vim to find libraries nearby ?

   [ ] propagated dependencies